Reading

 “No Ammonite or Moabite may enter the assembly of the LORD.”

-The Moabites were a thorn in the side of Israel generation after generation.
-They were who hired Balaam the prophet to curse Israel as they travelled toward the promised land (out of Egypt).
+The Moabites were a thorn in the side of Israel for generation after generation.

 And yet.

-God’s word, as it does so often, gives us truths that often we have to hold in tension with one another, waiting for more wisdom to grow our understanding.
+God’s word often gives us truths that we need to hold in tension with each other, waiting for more wisdom to grow our understanding.

-Ruth (the person that has the book in the Old Testament of the same name) was from Moab.
-Ruth, who forsook all else to bind to her mother-in-law Naomi, which included a growing faith in the God of Israel, the LORD.
+Ruth forsook all else to bind to her mother-in-law Naomi, including a growing faith in the God of Israel, the LORD.

 David, who had a heart after God’s own heart, who saw angels and wrestled bears and killed a giant.

-And even more foundationally important, Ruth is part of the lineage that brings forth Great King David’s GREATER SON – Our Lord and Saviour, Jesus the Christ!
+Even more important though, Ruth is part of the linage that brings forth great King David’s GREATER SON – Our Lord and Saviour, Jesus the Christ!

 This passage is judgement on Moab.